top of page

 Creating Healthy Communities

-For more information about the program, or to join the CHC team, contact Laura Bogard at 419-334-6386 or lbogard@scpublichealth.com
+For more information about the program, contact Laura Bogard at 419-334-6386 or lbogard@scpublichealth.com

 Sandusky County Public Health can be contacted 24 hours a day in the event of an after-hours public health emergency.